-MIAMI – Today in Aviation, the prototype British Aerospace (BAe) ATP operated its maiden flight from Woodford, UK in 1986.
-Piloted by Test Pilot Robbie Robinson G-MATP took off at 10:00hrs.
-Despite poor weather conditions the 2 hour 40 minute flight was a complete success.
+DALLAS – Today in Aviation, the prototype British Aerospace (BAe) ATP operated its maiden flight from Woodford, UK in 1986.
+Piloted by Test Pilot Robbie Robinson, G-MATP took off at 10:00 hrs.
+Despite poor weather conditions, the 2-hour, 40-minute flight was a complete success.

 Entry into Service